MichaelDeets/deets-overlay/README.md

     sync-type = git
     sync-uri = https://github.com/MichaelDeets/deets-overlay.git

-For my setup, I put these entries into `/etc/portage/repos.conf/deets.conf`.
+I put these entries into `/etc/portage/repos.conf/deets.conf`.
 The location `/etc/portage/repos.conf` could either be a file or folder depending on your configuration.

 After adding the overlay, sync with Portage (you only need to run one of these commands):